shinken-solutions/shinken/doc/source/08_configobjects/host.rst

   This option define the behavior of the defined trigger (Default 0).
 If set to 1, this means the trigger will modify the output / return code of the check.
   If 0, this means the code executed by the trigger does nothing to the check (compute something elsewhere ?)
   Basically, if you use one of the predefined function (trigger_functions.py) set it to 1

+priority
+  This options defines the host's priority regarding checks execution.
+When a poller is asking for new actions to execute to the scheduler, it will return the highest priority tasks first (the lower the number, the higher the priority).
+The `priority` parameter may be set, in order of ascending precedence, on a `command`, on a `host` and on a `service`.
+Priority defaults to `100`.

 .. _announcement: http://www.mail-archive.com/shinken-devel@lists.sourceforge.net/msg00247.html